ravirun/misfit-ravi/README.md

 ## Topic Overview

-An evergreen satirical exploration designed for nano creator (1k–10k followers), focusing on the sitcom of grown-up life.
+An evergreen satirical exploration designed for nano creator (1k–10k followers), focusing on responsibility as social pressure.

 ---